“We are such stuff as dreams are made on and all the world’s a stage”

-At Key Stage 4 pupils complete the Edexcel Drama GCSE.
+At Key Stage 4 pupils complete the AQA Drama GCSE.
 This exciting course is designed to suit pupils who have an interest in performance as well as those who wish to study lighting, sound and costume.
 Students are taught to analyse Drama and evaluate their own and others’ work.
 They will develop the abilities to work with any other student and to reflect upon their own progression and improvement.

 Unit 1: Pupils are taught how to explore a theme using a stimulus and the strategies, elements and mediums of Drama they have learned completing workshops and a written response to their work.